jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/types-of-dental-prosthesis.md

 '
-    desc: '<p class="dv-srv-pr">Is the one that is made on dental implants and it is, in the vast majority of cases, the ideal type of prosthesis.
+    desc: '<p class="dv-srv-pr">Is the one that is made on dental implants and it is, in the vast majority of cases; the ideal type of prosthesis.
 Implants allow us to elaborate fixed and individualized restorations without having to carve, wear and compromise other healthy teeth.
 In addition, it is the only fixed alternative in cases of edentulous gaps without posterior pillars, small amount or total